Swing Away!

 ><><><><><><><><><><><><

-Our minds are so powerful.
+Our minds are powerful.
 When a soldier comes back from living in horrific war conditions or anyone repeatedly exposed to sadness and pain, the mind stores all those memories.
 We can’t help doing that.
 Our brains are recorders.
-We have every right to feel the feeling when exposed to that, but we can’t keep living with it day in and day out.
-That’s what swinging away is all about – helping ourselves not feel pain anymore.
+We have every right to feel that way when exposed to that, but we can’t keep living with it day in and day out.
+That’s what swinging away is all about – helping ourselves not re-live the pain anymore.

 Take a chance to live in the present moment and see where it leads you.
 If you can’t stand it and want to dwell in the past or worry about the future, ask yourself why.
 Once you answer that honestly, you’ll figure it out.
 We all have free will.